hientt1803/e-commerce-chat-laravel/README.md

     - create .env file => copy data from .env.example to .env
     - php artisan key:generate
     - php artisan migrate
-    - php artisan db:seed
+    - php artisan db:seed (for a example login => use .sql file for better data).
     - php artisan storage:link
     - run application: php artisan serve
     - login with a default account and password.

 ### Must do before run application
-    - Run apache and PHP admin
+    - Run apache and phpadmin in adminstrator mode